alexhallam/tv/README.md

 OPTIONS:
     -c, --color <color>
-            There are 5 preconfigured color palettes:
+            There are 5 preconfigured color palettes (Defaults to nord):
                             (1)nord
                             (2)one_dark
                             (3)gruvbox
                             (4)dracula
-                            (5)uncolor (Coming Soon)
-            An input of (5)uncolor will remove color properties.
-Note that colors will make it difficult to pipe output to other utilities.The default value of (0) is reserved to make config/option coloring logic easier.
-            [default: 0]
+                            (5)solarized light
     -s, --delimiter <delimiter>                      The delimiter separating the columns.
     -f, --footer <footer>                            Add a footer to your tv.
 Example 'footer info' [default: NA] -l, --lower-column-width <lower-column-width>